 With behavioral targeting, marketers have access to a wealth of consumer data.
 This data is used to drive traffic via personalized ads and an improved user experience.

-Behavioral targeting empowers publishers and advertisers to create new business in multiple ways.
+Behavioral targeting empowers publishers and advertisers to create new business in multiple ways, including running an Amazon PPC Campaign.
 For example, a customer searches Amazon for mobile devices but does not make a purchase.

 When this customer visits other websites, Amazon’s advertising network will show ads for mobile devices.
 This increases the likelihood of the customer taking the desired action.